 Please refer here for general brewing guidelines.

-Black tea was once quite commonly produced throughout Japan, but the tradition was lost in the past century.
-We have made a project of learning how to make a black tea that fully captures the unique character of Japanese tea trees without sacrificing the full body and boldness that people expect from a good black tea.
+Black tea was once quite commonly produced throughout Japan, but the tradition was lost in the past century as less-expensive black teas from elsewhere flooded the market.
+We have made a project of learning how to make a black tea that fully captures the unique character of Japanese tea trees and terroir without sacrificing the full body and boldness that people expect from a good black tea.